Top of the page

 You can expect to feel better and stronger each day.
 But you may get tired quickly and need pain medicine for a week or two.
+After a laparoscopy, you may have shoulder pain.
+This is caused by the air your doctor put in your belly to help see your organs better.
+The pain may last for a day or two.
 You may need about 4 to 6 weeks to fully recover from open surgery and 1 to 2 weeks to recover from laparoscopic surgery or vaginal surgery.

 It is important to avoid heavy lifting while you are recovering, so that your incision can heal.